Miami mayor’s 2024 bid confounds Republicans

 Suarez is notably the third Floridian to jump into the race, joining Trump and DeSantis, who has been polling in second place.

-“For many of our members, there’s sort of this political love triangle with all of these Florida candidates that are running,” said Armondo Ibarra, president of the Miami Young Republicans.
+“For many of our members, there’s sort of this political love triangle with all of these Florida candidates that are running,” said Armando Ibarra, president of the Miami Young Republicans.

 All three candidates have laid claim to success in the Sunshine State.
 Trump had a big political presence in Florida before permanently relocating there after his presidency.
 DeSantis has touted the state’s economic growth during the pandemic after he kept the state open throughout much of the pandemic.